How to Create a Google Ads Image Ad

-This is the second post in a series on Google AdWords ads.
-In the first post we covered how to create and optimize text ads, and in this post we’ll focus on how to create image ads for your Google AdWords campaigns.
+This is the second post in a series on AdWords ads.
+In the first post we covered how to create and optimize text ads, and in this post we’ll focus on how to create image ads for your Google Ads (AdWords) campaigns.

-How to Set Up Your Google AdWords Image Ads
+How to Set Up Your Google Ads Image Ads

-First we’ll walk through the actual mechanics of creating an AdWords image ad.
+First we’ll walk through the actual mechanics of creating a Google Ads image ad.
 Go to the Ads tab in AdWords, then select “Image ad” from the “New ad” drop-down menu:

 Then you can associate your ad with an ad group, upload your image (more on that below), and fill out a few additional fields: